Alakaresh/customiizer/README.md

 ## Batch mockup generation

 Use the `/wp-json/api/v1/mockups/batch` endpoint to submit several mockup tasks at once.
-The request body must contain a `tasks` array with one object per mockup job:
+Send a JSON body with a `tasks` array containing one object per job.
+Each task mirrors the payload required by Printful's `mockup-tasks` API:

 ```json
 {